Structured Outputs

 The JsonAnyOfSchema

-is currently supported only by OpenAI.
+is currently supported only by OpenAI and Azure OpenAI.

 Adding Description